metno/titanlib/README.md

 - A wide variety of spatial checks, such as **spatial consistency test**, **buddy check**, **isolation check**.
 - Plausability tests such as **range check** and **climatology check**.
 - Fast C++ implementation for efficient processing of large observation datasets

+## Join the Titanlib community on slack

+Titanlib has a slack channel for users to share experiences with Titanlib (https://titanlib.slack.com/).
+Here you can get help with installation, choosing appropriate settings for QC tests, and more.
+Contact Louise Oram (louiseo@met.no) if you want to get added.

 ## Quick-start in python